GPS IIR-1: Impact

 the 1st Space Launch Squadron Operations Building, 3 km south of the pad.
 This was already under construction at the time of the failure, as the blockhouse was unable to support the Delta III rocket, which was then under development.
 Following the failure, construction on the new control facilities was accelerated.
+Multiple personal vehicles were destroyed, totalling to $429,000 USD of damage.